Seekr Blog

 Answer: Prize options range from high-value to fun and creative:

-Team recognition (announced at next event or on social media)
+• Team recognition (announced at next event or on social media, mention team names in campus publications)

-Reserved parking spots for a semester (for student orgs)
+• Reserved parking spots for a semester (for student orgs and commuters)

-Local business partnerships (pizza, coffee shop gift cards)
+• Local business partnerships (pizza, coffee shop gift cards, bookstore vouchers)

-Experiences (priority registration for next event, tour of campus facilities)
+• Experiences (priority registration for next event, tour of campus facilities, special dinner with leadership)

-You don't need expensive prizes recognition and community celebration are often more valuable to students.
+You don't need expensive prizes—recognition and community celebration are often more valuable to students than monetary prizes.

 Ready to Launch Your College Campus Scavenger Hunt?

 College campus scavenger hunts transform how students explore, bond, and engage with their university community.
-Whether you're an RA planning a floor bonding activity, a student organization leader building community, or an orientation coordinator welcoming new students, a well-designed scavenger hunt creates memories that last all four years.
+Whether you're an RA planning a floor bonding activity, a student organization leader building community, a graduate coordinator welcoming new grad students, or an orientation coordinator welcoming first-years, a well-designed scavenger hunt creates memories that last all four years (and beyond for those who stay connected).

-Seekr Games makes it easy to design, launch, and manage your hunt no app downloads, no complex setup, no tech headaches.
+Seekr Games makes it easy to design, launch, and manage your hunt—no app downloads, no complex setup, no tech headaches.
 Just students, campus, connection, and genuine fun.
+You can even run multiple hunts throughout the year for different events, seasons, or student populations.

 Ready to start?
 Visit https://seekrgames.com today to create your first college campus scavenger hunt.
-Choose from pre-built templates tailored to orientations, RA trainings, student organizations, and more or build from scratch with complete customization.
+Choose from pre-built templates tailored to orientations, RA trainings, student organizations, graduate programs, and more—or build from scratch with complete customization.

 Related Posts: